 The manufacturer has tuned this design for accuracy, which might not be perfect but ideal, being one of the finest indeed.
 The riser is a high-quality aluminum alloy.
 The handle is a one-piece that is best for accuracy and stability.
 We also like its dual-cam system, which does not need any screws and is very adjustable.
 It also makes the whole thing noise-free.

-- WARNING Please read the manual carefully before you operate the bow.
+- Product ships from our warehouse in the United States.
+WARNING Please read the manual carefully before you operate the bow.
 This is not a toy and can cause physical injuries if misused.
 DO NOT DRY FIRE (Release string without an arrow knocked) this can cause physical injuries and possibly damage the bow.

 More: The Best Boxing Gloves